segdeha/pdxcodeguild/1. Python/6/exercise-add-a-feature.md

 When the player is wearing the ring:

-- The player should be able to move around the room with the spider without the spider noticing them
+- The player should be able to move around the room containing the spider without the spider noticing them

 Adding the ring will require: